amcmdv/Gemini-kundalinif-eels/README.md

 # Advanced Biometric-to-Semantic Synthesis Framework

 ## Project Overview
 The Gemini-KundaliniF-Eels (GKFE) project is a high-fidelity integration layer designed to bridge the gap between human bio-energetic signals and the Gemini 3 Flash multimodal engine.
-By utilizing a proprietary Electrochemical Linkage System (EELS), the framework translates micro-voltage fluctuations in human physiology into high-dimensional semantic embeddings.
+By utilising a proprietary Electrochemical Linkage System (EELS), the framework translates micro-voltage fluctuations in human physiology into high-dimensional semantic embeddings.

 ## Technical Architecture
 The system operates on a three-tier modality: